 David Puckett is a native of Detroit, Michigan and graduated from the University of South Florida with a Bachelor's degree in Organizational Behavior in Business and Psychology.
 He received his post-graduate degrees in Orthotics and Prosthetics from N.M.T.I.
 Orthotic and Prosthetic Center in association with the University of Minnesota Medical School.

 He is American Board of Certification - Certified in Prosthetics and Orthotics and was one of the first Practitioners in Georgia to become State Licensed in 2006.
-He specializes in High Tech/High Performance Artificial Limb Care and Orthopedic Bracing and has over 30 years experience in the field.
+He specializes in High Tech/High Performance Artificial Limb Care and Orthopedic Bracing and has over 34 years experience in the field.
 He is the President and Owner of Positive Image Prosthetics and Orthotics, Inc. He is married, has three children and resides in Savannah.
-David is an active member of the Savannah Rotary East.

 In 2009, David Puckett was recognized for his International philanthropic work and was presented the Key to the City of Savannah by Mayor Otis Johnson.
 He was also the recipient of the Ellis Island NECO Award, which is presented annually to “American citizens of diverse origins who have made exceptional contributions to their communities, their nation, and the world”.
 He was one of 98 in the world presented this honor.